-We may commence legal proceedings to obtain possession of a customer's home if we receive any complaints about the pet which are proven, or there is evidence that the customer is not keeping to their tenancy conditions.
+We may commence legal proceedings to obtain possession of a customer's home if we receive any complaints about the pet which are proven, or there is evidence that the customer is not keeping to their tenancy conditions, or Certificate of Exemption (where permission has been given for a customer to keep a dog listed under the Dangerous Dogs Act 1991).
 We may seek an injunction to compel the customer to comply with their tenancy terms or cease pet related nuisance behaviour, which may include the removal of pets from their home.